 Changing the Future of Healthcare in Acadiana

-In tandem, the two LGH teaching hospitals aim to make Lafayette a prestigious destination for young, upcoming doctors.
+In tandem, the two teaching hospitals aim to make Lafayette a prestigious destination for young, upcoming doctors.
 With this partnership, the teaching component makes these two hospitals important to insurers and attractive to companies that pursue medical research and innovation.
 The teaching component also makes it attractive to surrounding communities because residents are more likely to practice within 100 miles of their training hospital.
-Today, UHC and LGMC jointly support the following residency programs: anesthesia, family medicine, internal medicine, ophthalmology, orthopaedics, otolaryngology and general surgery.
-UHC also offers fellowships in cardiology, geriatrics, sports medicine and urogynecology.
+Today, Ochsner UHC and Ochsner LGMC jointly support the following residency programs: anesthesia, family medicine, internal medicine, ophthalmology, orthopaedics, otolaryngology and general surgery.
+Ochsner UHC also offers fellowships in cardiology, geriatrics, sports medicine and urogynecology.

 Having two major teaching hospitals to serve Acadiana and South Louisiana allow these facilities to target overall population health and diseases specific to this part of the country.
 This can influence the types of clinics the hospitals will establish, and the types of physicians that need to be recruited to this region.